Nooberieno/DnD-Homebrew/content/spells/hymn-of-blindness.md

 ---

 You veil a target within range with magical darkness.
-The target needs to make a Wisdom saving throw, on failure the target is blinded for the duration, unable to see anything beyond the shadowy veil.
-However, the target gains advantage on saving throws against being charmed or frightened, relying on their intuition and other senses.
+The target needs to make a Wisdom saving throw, on failure the target is blinded for the duration.